Australia/Oceania Tours for Young Adults

 New Zealand Highlights

-Kristen, traveled in November
+Dallas, traveled in January

 New Zealand's adventure capital welcomes young travelers with bungy jumping in Queenstown and glacier walks at Franz Josef.
 The Hobbiton Movie Set, Waitomo's glowworm caves, and Milford Sound cruises showcase the country's diversity from premium accommodations.